 That’s because there are some significant differences between running and walking.
 They stem from the fundamental difference that running involves going from one foot on the ground to being entirely in the air, then back to having just one foot on the ground.
 By contrast, in walking you go from one foot to two feet, then back to one foot.
 This figure from Bramble and Lieberman’s paper Endurance Running and the Evolution of Homo is worth a look to understand this better (click on the “Figures” tab on the right side of the screen and look at the first image there).

 So when you toe off in running you go up into the air and when you toe off in walking you fall downwards.
 When your foot hits the ground in running it’s cushioning your landing and when it hits the ground in walking it’s levering you up into the air.
 In short, in running your leg is a spring and in walking it’s a pole vaulter’s pole.
 So you need to organize the rest of your body accordingly.

-To help you do this, here are the Balanced Runner Keys (in blue), which are the fundamental elements of good running technique, and the variants for how to walk properly below each one.
+To help you do this, here are the Balanced Runner Keys, which are the fundamental elements of good running technique, and the variants for how to walk properly below each one.

 In walking stand tall, as if you were carrying a basket on your head

 In walking the leg should also be somewhat supple though after briefly yielding to your weight it will become straighter until you’re atop a straight leg at midstance (as opposed to midstance in running, in which the hip, knee, and ankle joints are all bent).
 This also means that when you walk properly you actually will land on your heel–though optimally not the very back edge–unless you’re going up stairs or a steep hill.

 This is exactly the same, except that as noted above, the leg will be straight instead of bent.